KittyGiraudel/sass-guidelines/index.md

 You see, Sass initially described a syntax very close to Ruby.
 Actually, the initial idea was to write CSS in Ruby.
 Soon enough, Sass maintainers decided to close the gap between Sass and CSS by providing a CSS-friendly syntax called *SCSS* for *Sassy CSS*.
 The motto is: if it's valid CSS, it's valid SCSS.

-Since then, Sass (the preprocessor) provides two different syntaxes: Sass, also known at *the indented syntax* and SCSS.
+Since then, Sass (the preprocessor) has been providing two different syntaxes: Sass (not uppercased, [please](http://sassnotsass.com)), also known at *the indented syntax* and SCSS.
 Which one to use is pretty much up to you since both are strictly equivalent in features.
 It is only a matter of aesthetics at this point.

 Sass Ruby-like syntax relies on indentation to get rid off braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to use since it's mostly some tiny extra bits on top of CSS.